 On the road, twin steel belts provide a smooth ride and enhance tread life.
 Nitto balances tread blocks with voids enhance both off-road performance and on-road comfort.
 Deep center siping help resist hydroplaning, and a deep "Z" groove down the center of the tire provides lateral stability and increases traction in rain, and mud.
 The voids and the chiseled shoulders also help to keep mud and rocks from sticking in the tire.Application.

-The NITTO Trail Grappler Tire features an Univeral Fitment.
+The NITTO Trail Grappler Tire is designed for use on 1987-2023 Jeep Wrangler YJ, TJ, JK and JL models.
 Please choose your size from the ordering options above.
 Sold individually.

 What is the best gear ratio to run for larger tires?
 When you increase the diameter of your tires, your vehicle's engine has to work harder to turn them.
 Naturally, this will lead to increased fuel consumption and reduced performance.
 So, when upgrading to a set of larger tires you should re-gear your rig to regain this lost acceleration, performance and fuel economy.